epiverse-trace/howto/.github/CONTRIBUTING.md

 - Use `renv::upgrade()` to upgrade the version of `{renv}` associated with the project, updates the activate script, and restarts R.

+Any of these actions needs be done in an isolated PR.

 ### Code style

 *   New code should follow the tidyverse [style guide](https://style.tidyverse.org).